 Alternatively, if the person whose Apple ID was used to set up HomePod isn't around, you can do it manually.
-Unplug the HomePod, then plug it back in.
-Tap the top of the HomePod and keep holding down until the white light turns red and Siri tells you to keep holding until it beeps.
-After you hear three beeps, you'll know it's been reset.
+Unplug the HomePod, wait ten seconds, then plug it back in.
+Tap the top of the HomePod with your finger and keep holding down until the white light turns red.
+You'll hear three bleeps, and Siri will tell you the HomePod is about to reset.
+Once Siri has spoken, you're good to let go.

 After that, the HomePod is ready to be set up with a new user.

 How to use "Hey Siri" + Apple Music on HomePods